Qiskit/qiskit/docs/contributing_to_qiskit.rst

 sentences.
 Crowdin also makes translations resilient to many types of changes to the original material, such as moving sentences around, even across files.

-Qiskit localizatioon requests are handled in `Qiskit Translations <https://github.com/Qiskit/qiskit-translations>`__ repository.
+Qiskit localization requests are handled in `Qiskit Translations <https://github.com/Qiskit/qiskit-translations>`__ repository.
 To contribute to Qiskit localization, please follow these steps:

 #.
 Add your name (or ID) to the `LOCALIZATION_CONTRIBUTORS